-While I enjoyed seeing It: Chapter 2 in theatres given the scope of its special FX and the emotional resonance of the story’s conclusion when held in context with its strong opening, I struggle to recommend this film in its entirety because it contains at least 80 minutes of pure filler.
-So much of the film’s middle third in particular treads water for such an infuriating length of time the story loses whatever narrative goodwill it established.
+While I enjoyed seeing It: Chapter 2 in theatres given the scope of its special FX and the emotional resonance of the story’s conclusion, I struggle to recommend this “sequel’ because it contains at least 80 minutes of pure filler.
+So much of the film’s middle third in particular treads water for such an infuriating length of time the story loses whatever narrative goodwill it had established.
 There’s solid filmmaking at the core of this picture, but at some point the repetitive scares, overzealous digital FX, and pointless flashback sequences choke the heartfelt characters and meaningful themes of this story.
-I would call this film a letdown in every sense of the word, not only in comparison to the far stronger 2017-rendition of this premise, but also with respect to how well this film set the stage for its own success.
+I would call this film a letdown in every sense of the word, not only in comparison to the far stronger 2017-rendition of the same premise, but also with respect to how well this film set the stage for its own success.
 Not long after James McAvoy, Jessica Chastain, Bill Hader, and company eat their Chinese dinner, this movie takes a fucking nosedive.

 SUMMARY & RECOMMENDATION: Though not without heart and memorable characters, It: Chapter Two is a near three-hour mess that swarms its memorable setting and creepy antagonist with too many FX, too many unnecessary flashbacks, and a never-ending Clown-Spider battle (I’m not kidding… ) that drain its tension and kill its narrative momentum.

 — However… the movie’s opening 75 minutes or so reintroduce our characters as adults in fascinating ways, making great use of a wonderful cast.
 Andres Muscietti frames creative visuals throughout, and multiple sequences are truly haunting.
 The film also ends on a satisfying note.